Helpful Gardening Tips

 Bloom Color -During the bloom season, the flowers on Black Willow trees will appear in small (1-2 inch) cylindrical capsules (catkins), displaying their yellowish-green color

-Height at Maturity - The Black Willow tree grow to be anywhere between 30 & 60 feet tall at maturity.
+Height at Maturity - The Black Willow tree grows anywhere between 30 & 60 feet tall at maturity.

 (though they will stop growing early without proper root space), The width of their branch spread is usually almost equivalent to its height, and their trunks usually have a diameter of about 14 inches

-Soil Type Preferred- Black Willow trees can grow in any kind of soil (acidic, neutral, and alkaline), but they grow best in soils where moisture is prevalent and areas where drought is not
+Soil Type Preferred- Black Willow trees can grow in any soil (acidic, neutral, and alkaline), but they grow best in soils where moisture is prevalent and areas where drought is not.

-Sun or Shade - Although they can grow virtually anywhere in the United States, Black Willows will do best growing in areas with direct sun and/or partial shade
+Sun or Shade - Although they can grow virtually anywhere in the United States, Black Willows will do best growing in areas with direct sun and partial shade.

-Black Willow trees are North American deciduous trees, that are characterized by their dark brown bark, hence the name.
+Black Willow trees are North American deciduous trees characterized by their dark brown bark, hence the name.

-They can be found as far north as Ontario, Canada, and as far south as Texas and are pretty common.
+They can be found as far north as Ontario, Canada, and as far south as Texas and are pretty standard.

-Low maintenance and fairly easy to care for, they are used to provide people with shade and many animals with food.
+Low maintenance and reasonably easy to care for provide people with shade and many animals with food.

 Their flowers are usually one of the first to provide bees with nectar and pollen following the end of their hibernation.
-In addition to that, their leaves provide domestic grazing animals, as well as elk and beavers with an abundant food source.
+In addition to that, their leaves provide domestic grazing animals and elk and beavers with an abundant food source.

 Growing faster than most trees, they can add up to 4 feet in height per year and stop growing between 30 & 60 feet though sometimes they'll stop around ten if there isn't enough root space.
 As they grow, their branches and leaves spread as wide as the tree is tall, displaying a thick covering of yellow and green leaves.